dinhomathias/Amc/Webhooks.md

 #### Using nginx with one domain/port for all bots
 This is similar to the Heroku approach, just that you set up the reverse proxy yourself.
 All bots set their `webhook_url` to the same domain and port, but with a different `url_path`.
 The integrated server should usually be started on the `localhost` or `127.0.0.1` address, the port can be any port you choose.

+**Note:** `example.com` could be replaced by an IP address, if you have no domain associated to your server.

 Example code to start the bot:
 ```python
 updater.start_webhook(listen='127.0.0.1', port=5000, url_path='TOKEN')